zacheryn/PartifyChallenge/README.md

 bin/run
 ```

 Note: If you have already ran install and are returning, make sure you are in the python virtual environment before attempting to run.
+This can be done by running `source env/bin/activate` in the `Server/` directory.

 Once the backend REST API is running, the front end can be launched.
 Navigate a terminal to `Client/` and run the following commands: